KryspinTrawnik/CafeMVC/README.md

 ## General info
 The application is designed to enable customers to make orders online.
-Also, the Aim of the project is to make an easy change of all Menu.
-The program will allow making an order for delivery or collection, then store it in the history of customer order.
-Also, the admin will be able to create a diverse menu and dishes from the ingredients list, creating an ingredient.
+The Aim of the project is to make an easy change of all Menu.
+The program allow making an order for delivery or collection, then store it in the history of customer order.
+Also, the admin is able to create a diverse menu and dishes from the ingredients list, creating an ingredient.
 This application is built in Clean Architecture and the Service-Repository pattern.

 ## Technologies